paulxu1234/ameba_docs/source/application_note/mp_image.rst

 MP Image
 ----------------
-The MP image is used for Wi\-Fi & BT performance verification and Wi\-Fi & BT parameters calibration in massive production.
+The MP image is used for Wi-Fi & BT performance verification and Wi-Fi & BT parameters calibration in massive production.
 This chapter mainly illustrates how to build and use the MP image.

 .. only:: internal